stfn-ko/Quartz/README.md

 # Meet Quartz

-Quartz is a basic implementation of a blockchain in Rust
+Quartz is a basic implementation of a blockchain in Rust.
+I will be updating this repo as my knowledge and understanding progresses